-As the primary visual identifier for CU Anschutz, the campus logo – also known as the campus signature – must be used on all forms of communication, whenever and wherever the university is being represented.
+As the primary visual identifier for CU Anschutz, the campus logo must be used on all forms of communication, whenever and wherever the university is being represented.
+Every communication we create is an opportunity to tell our internal and external audiences who we are, both as part of the larger CU System and as a university with a unique and vital mission.

 Thoughtful and consistent application of the campus logo strengthens recognition for CU Anschutz, helps build a more unified brand and connects us to the University of Colorado system.

-The development or use of custom-designed logos or graphic symbols for identification are expressly prohibited for all CU academic, administrative, research and clinical units and groups.
-More information can be found in CU System Administrative Policy Statement 2025, “University Brand Identity and Trademarks.”
+The development or use of custom-designed logos, school or unit logos, or graphic symbols for identification are expressly prohibited for all CU academic, administrative, research and clinical units and groups.
+More information can be found in CU System Administrative Policy Statement 2025.

 The campus logo unites two elements in an intentional and fixed arrangement: